-  General Manager, Lewes BPW Darrin Gordon is the General Manager of the Lewes Board of Public Works (BPW).
+General Manager, Lewes BPW Austin Calaman is the General Manager of the Lewes Board of Public Works (BPW).
 He manages all facets of the Lewes BPW including the electric, water, wastewater and stormwater systems, as well as all interfaces with local, state and federal officials.
-He assumed this position in May 2011 following two years as the Assistant General Manager of the Lewes Board of Public Works.
+He was selected for this position in August 2021 following five years as the Assistant General Manager of the Lewes Board of Public Works.

 Board of Public Works Officials:

 President, Lewes BPW Board Pres Lee was elected to the Board of Public Works (BPW) in May of 2011.
 He was elected as President May 23, 2018 and had served as the Vice President of BPW since May of 2011.
 He also serves as the BPW’s representative on the City’s Capital Improvements Committee.

 In addition to his position on the BPW, he is a member of the City’s Parks and Recreation Commission (PRC) and has primary responsibility for overseeing the operation and maintenance of the Canalfront Park.
 He also serves as the PRC’s representative on the City’s Marina Committee and as an ex-offico member of the Board of Directors of the Friends of the Canalfront Park.